Ian Rush: Later career: 1996–2000

 He went on loan to Sheffield United later in the season, before leaving St James's Park in the summer of the year 1998 to sign, amid much fanfare, for Wrexham.
 The 37-year-old less athletic Rush failed to score in 17 Division Two starts for the North Wales club, and was moved into midfield near the end of the season.
-He made a brief playing comeback with Sydney Olympic in Australia, scoring one goal in three games, before finally retiring, aged 38, in 2000 ending an illustrious career.
+He made a brief playing comeback with Sydney Olympic in Australia, scoring one goal in two games, before finally retiring, aged 38, in 2000 ending an illustrious career.

 International career

 Rush made his Welsh debut before he had been handed his first start for Liverpool, playing his first match on 21 May 1980 against Scotland in Glasgow, a 0–1 loss.
-He played his last international match on 24 January 1996 – a friendly match against Italy in Terni which Wales lost 0–3.
-Rush played regularly for the Welsh national team for more than 15 years, scoring 28 goals in 73 games.
+He played his last international match on 24 January 1996 – a friendly match against Italy in Terni which Wales lost regularly for the Welsh national team for more than 15 years, scoring 28 goals in 73 games.

 He scored in a friendly against Italy in Brescia on 4 June 1988, the only goal in a shock win.
 During his career the team never qualified for a major tournament, although in 1991 he scored the winning goal in a memorable Euro 1992 qualifier against Germany on 5 June 1991.
 On 9 October 1992, he netted a hat-trick in a 6–0 win over the Faroe Islands at Cardiff Arms Park in 1994 FIFA World Cup qualification, the first Welsh hat-trick in over 13 years, and one of only 14 in the nation's history.
 Rush was Wales' record goalscorer until 2018 when his record of 28 goals was surpassed by Gareth Bale.